 Taking a person’s blood pressure reading requires some preparation and planning, though it will become easy once you get the hang of it.
 There are a few things to remember:

-- It’s important to relax before taking a blood pressure reading.
+- It’s important to relax before taking a reading.
 Exercise a little beforehand and avoid caffeinated drinks.
 Sit comfortably with your back supported and your feet flat on the floor.

 - Maintain correct arm positioning, resting it on a flat surface with your upper arm at heart level.